top of page

 • 2 min read

-I first wrote about spiritual bypassing in 2015.
-At that time it was little known or understood in the spiritual direction world.
-Since then, the hazard of spiritual bypassing has come much more into our awareness as those that seek to draw alongside others in their spiritual journey.
+I first wrote about spiritual bypassing and how spirituality can avoid feeling, in 2015, at a time when it was little known or named within spiritual direction and accompaniment.
+Since then, the hazards of spiritual bypassing have come more clearly into view, particularly among those seeking to walk alongside others in their spiritual journey.

 In brief, John Welwood in the 1980s, a well-known psychologist working with the psychospiritual, spoke from his experience of those he was working with, on how we can unhelpfully use spiritual practice to cover over deep unresolved issues within ourselves, like a veneer, in a way that avoids truth and the reality about ourselves and about our experience.
 When we do this, spirituality becomes just another way of rejecting our experience, escaping into the world of the transcendent.
-A sort of numbing analgesic akin to Karl Max's famous critic of religion and Christianity as 'opium for the masses.'
+A kind of numbing analgesic — not unlike Karl Marx’s well-known critique of religion as “opium for the masses.
 Common examples are when people use spiritual practice to try and compensate for low self-esteem, social alienation, difficult feelings of shame, inferiority or other emotional problems or psychological wounding.

 When our spiritual practice is not integrated with our psychological material, it can lead to shadow problems.
 We split ourselves in an unhelpful way that is not true to any path of wholeness or spiritual transformation.
 Our spiritual practice becomes unintegrated with the rest of life.
 This can set up a debilitating split between our true Christ-like nature and our humanity, and promotes the view that the deepest truth is found in transcendence of our physical, emotional and instinctive nature, undermining the more profoundly challenging message of the Incarnation, and rendering this world as tragically 'penultimate', as Dietrich Bonhoeffer (1906-1945), the German theologian and pastor executed by the Nazis, so poignantly put it.